Tag Archives: nostalgia

 Big kudos to special effects supervisor and head honcho make-up artist Gabe Bartalos (TCM 2, Basket Case) for this magnificence that runs consistently throughout the film.

-Moving on, the trio makes their way to the mansion, breaks in because why not, and gets met by an elderly toymaker couple at gunpoint played by Guy Rolfe and Hilary Mason; who then takes pity on them upon seeing the presence of a child in the mist.
-They take them through the endless hallways in the home to see the place is filled with hundreds, maybe thousands of nightmare-inducing dolls.
-Then we throw in two criminal punk rock hitchhikers with a bumbling but loveable man-child also seeking asylum and hot-damn we got ourselves a movie now!
+Moving on, the trio makes their way to the mansion, breaks in because why not, and gets met by an elderly toy maker couple at gunpoint played by Guy Rolfe and Hilary Mason; who then takes pity on them upon seeing the presence of a child in the mist.
+They take them through the endless hallways of the home to see the place is filled with hundreds, maybe thousands of nightmare-inducing dolls.
+Then we throw in two criminal punk rock hitchhikers with a bumbling but loveable man-child also seeking asylum and hot damn we got ourselves a movie now!

 Yep.
-Big bag of FUCK NO for me.
+A big bag of FUCK NO for me.

 dolls gif